uio-library/alma-letters-ubo/README.md

 A curiosity of the letters is that typos are not uncommon; from the name `FulReasourceRequestSlipLetter` to field names like `autho_initials` and what have we, odd translation placeholders like `@@You_were_specify@@`.
-Anyways, this doesn't affect the end result, it's just kinda annoying to work with, and makes you wonder if the application code is written using the same amount of carelessness.
+Anyways, this doesn't affect the end result, it's just annoying to work with, and makes you wonder if the application code is written using the same amount of carelessness.
 Hopefully not.